microsoft/unilm/layoutxlm/README.md

 ## Introduction

 LayoutXLM is a multimodal pre-trained model for multilingual document understanding, which aims to bridge the language barriers for visually-rich document understanding.
-Experiment results show that it has significantly outperformed the existing SOTA cross-lingual pre-trained models on the XFUN dataset.
+Experiment results show that it has significantly outperformed the existing SOTA cross-lingual pre-trained models on the XFUND dataset.

 [LayoutXLM: Multimodal Pre-training for Multilingual Visually-rich Document Understanding](https://arxiv.org/abs/2104.08836) Yiheng Xu, Tengchao Lv, Lei Cui, Guoxin Wang, Yijuan Lu, Dinei Florencio, Cha Zhang, Furu Wei, arXiv Preprint 2021